DavidBM/templic-backend/README.md

 - [ ] Update to better security `argon2rs` (using at least 10 passes and all possible lanes)
 - [ ] Help in `iron-cors` and reactivate the crate in the code
 - [ ] `base64`.
 Maintain update.
+- [ ] Debug the SQL of the update methods